 - The options you are considering/reasons for considering me and my team include <insert answer>"

 After you summarize you want to make sure the prospect is on the same page as you by asking for their feedback.
 You might say "is that your understanding or is there something I overlooked?"
 If there are any misunderstandings be sure to address them and clarify them now, not later.
 Once you have confirmed your both on the same page, you want to establish a next step.
 Compelling the prospect to commit to a next step (action) is the key to preventing any sales cycle from stalling. simply recommend a good option to move the discussion or process forward.
 This is the logical next step you were working toward from the onset.

 You might say, “May I make a suggestion?
 Typically when we begin a new relationship with a new client the next step is to set up a follow up meeting to gain a better understanding of the project goals and plans already in place and assess what gaps might exist.
 How would you feel about setting up a meeting in the next couple of weeks to do this?”

 When executed properly, a sales discovery call will clearly uncover if a sales opportunity exists and whether or not there is a fit between the sales person's solution and the prospects goals or if the opportunity needs to be disqualified (or no opportunity exists).
 Either way, sales people should come out of discovery calls with a much deeper understanding of their prospect’s business goals and objectives and the challenges that stand in their way and where they need help.

 How do you run your sales discover calls?
+What steps are you taking to master consultative selling?
 What questions do you ask during a discovery call?
 Let's start a conversation in the comments section below.